Header with conference logo and image of outdoor seating area by pool.

 (un)leash: Reflect on Your (un)conference Experience and Turn Insights Into Action

-We'll break into small-groups one last time for facilitated discussions about your (un)conference experience and how you can bring your findings back to your everyday life.
-Our hope is this event allows you to reflect on your roles as a person and professional.
+We'll break into small groups one last time for facilitated discussions about your (un)conference experience.
+Create a plan for bringing your findings back to your everyday life.
+Our hope is this event allowed you to reflect on your roles as a person and professional.

-We want to give you the tools you need to ensure you maximize the experience rather than leaving it all behind in San Diego.
+Gain the tools you need to build on the (un)conference experience rather than leave it behind in San Diego.

 The (un)conference is open to registered attendees only.